 UBS Investment Research recently published a report entitled "Global Equity Strategy" on November 30, 2011, enlisting what, in their view, are the global top 40 stocks for investment in 2012.
 The Consumer Staples, Healthcare, and Technology sectors have been given an overweight rating whereas the rating for the Financials, Discretionary, and Utilities sectors is underweight.
-UBS added Baxter (BAX) and CVS Caremark (CVS) to its top 40 list and dropped Prudential (PRU) and Schlumberger (SLB).
+UBS added Baxter (NYSE:BAX) and CVS Caremark (NYSE:CVS) to its top 40 list and dropped Prudential (NYSE:PRU) and Schlumberger (NYSE:SLB).
 The report isn't publicly available, but we will discuss UBS' investment thesis on these stocks.

 Disclosure: I have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.